OmerLerner/job_crawler/README.md

 * Create a notebook to make the script easier to run

+* Linkedin - In pages with over 100 jobs, after scrolling down need to click on "More jobs" button if one exists

 ## Contact Me

 If you have any questions or opprotunities to send my way, I'm available at omerler@post.bgu.ac.il